 Halog-E Side Effects

-Note: This page contains information about the side effects of halcinonide topical.
-Some of the dosage forms included on this document may not apply to the brand name Halog-E.
+Note: This document contains side effect information about halcinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Halog-E.

 For the Consumer

 Applies to halcinonide topical: topical application cream, topical application ointment, topical application solution

 Side effects requiring immediate medical attention

 Along with its needed effects, halcinonide topical (the active ingredient contained in Halog-E) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.